wmglab-duke/ascent/docs/source/JSON/JSON_overview.md

 In data analysis, summary, and plotting, the user needs to inform the program which output data are of interest.
-The `query_criteria.json` file stores the “criteria” for a user’s search through previously processed data.
+The `query_criteria.json` file stores the "criteria" for a user’s search through previously processed data.
 The `query_criteria.json` file may be used to guide the Query class’s searching algorithm in the `run()` method.
 We suggest that all `query_criteria.json`-like files are stored in the